Scroll directly to:

 In most cases, registrants usually may withdraw in writing (via an email to email@example.com) from a class up to three (3) full business days before a course begins to receive a full refund, less the cancellation fee, materials fee and any other fees as noted on the course webpage.
 In some cases, registrants may be required to withdraw more than three days before the course begins; please check the individual course webpage and your confirmation for details.
 Registrants may also request a credit towards a future course in lieu of a refund.

-If the Office of Continuing Professional Education is not notified in writing at least three or more business days prior to the start of class, registrants will not receive a refund.
+If the Office of Continuing Professional Education is not notified in writing at least three or more business days (or by the date specified on the relevant course webpage) prior to the start of class, registrants will not receive a refund.

-Submit your written cancellation request at least 3 or more business days prior to the course start to us at firstname.lastname@example.org.
+Submit your written cancellation request at least 3 or more business days prior to the course start date (or by the date specified for your course) to us at firstname.lastname@example.org.

 For most courses, you may send another person to attend in your place.
 However, for courses with prerequisites, substitute attendees may not be permitted.
 Please check the course webpage for details and exceptions.